KEO: Knowledge Extraction on OMIn via Knowledge Graphs and RAG for Safety-Critical Aviation Maintenance: Evaluation

 \paragraph{Knowledge-to-Action Questions.} In contrast, as shown in Table~\ref{tab:actionQA_overall}, KEO does not outperform text-chunk RAG on knowledge-to-action questions.
 Both RAG methods retrieve only from OMIn records to answer questions derived from MaintNet.
 Because these questions require specific procedural responses, directly retrieving semantically similar records often yields better results than providing abstracted insights from a KG.
 ROUGE-based evaluations in Table~\ref{tab:actionQA_rouge} show no statistically significant differences, likely due to the short and entity-sparse nature of gold-standard answers, which penalize more comprehensive responses.

 \paragraph{Ablation Studies.} We study three factors affecting KEO’s performance: KG size, the LLM used for KG construction, and the choice of evaluator.
 Tables~\ref{tab:senseQA_kg-gpt_eval-gpt} and \ref{tab:actionQA_kg-gpt_eval-gpt} show GPT-4o’s evaluation across global sensemaking and knowledge-to-action tasks with varying KG sizes.
-Results indicate that KEO consistently surpasses baselines on global sensemaking, with performance peaking when the KG is built from roughly 200–300 records.
+KEO consistently surpasses baselines on global sensemaking, with performance typically peaking when the KG is built from roughly 200--300 records.
 In contrast, text-chunk RAG remains more competitive for knowledge-to-action tasks, where precise procedural retrieval is crucial.
 Further analysis in Appendix~\ref{subsec:ablation_KG} shows that KGs produced by weaker models such as Phi-4-mini achieve slightly lower quality than those generated by GPT-4o, but KEO still retains a clear advantage over both vanilla prompting and text-chunk RAG.
 Evaluator choice also affects relative gains: both GPT-4o and Llama-3.3-70B-Instruct prefer KEO for global sensemaking, while for knowledge-to-action tasks, both evaluators exhibit a mild bias toward text-chunk RAG (Appendix~\ref{subsec:ablation_evaluator}).
-Overall, these findings underscore the robustness of KEO for dataset-wide reasoning, while also revealing the limits of structured abstraction for fine-grained procedural tasks.
+Overall, these findings underscore the robustness of KEO for dataset-wide reasoning while also revealing the limits of structured abstraction for fine-grained procedural tasks.